matteocrippa/awesome-swift/README.md

 * [Beethoven](https://github.com/vadymmarkov/Beethoven) - An audio processing Swift library for pitch detection of musical signals.
 * [MusicKit](https://github.com/benzguo/MusicKit) - A framework for composing and transforming music in Swift.
 * [TuningFork](https://github.com/comyarzaheri/TuningFork) - A Simple Tuner for iOS.

+### Authentication
+*Easy way to manage auth in your apps.*

+* [Voucher](https://github.com/rsattar/Voucher) - A simple library to make authenticating tvOS apps easy via their iOS counterparts.

 ### API